vNeon/EKare-LocalServer-GUI/README.md

     * Or download the zip file from https://github.com/vNeon/EKare-LocalServer-GUI.git

-3. Open the project using Visual studio
+2. Open the project using Visual studio
     * Navigate to the GitHub project and double click on the file "WindowsFormsApplication1.sln".
 The file "WindowsFormsApplication1.sln" should be in the same directory as this README.md file.

-4. Plugin your Kinect device.
+3. Plugin your Kinect device.

-5. Run the application by clicking "start".
+4. Run the application by clicking "start".

 ## GUI Buttons

 1. Color ON/OFF
-    * toggles the RGB colour sensor of the Kinect.Shows color image.
+    * toggles the RGB colour sensor of the Kinect.
+Shows color image.

 2. Depth ON/OFF
     * toggles the Depth sensor of the Kinect.
 Shows depth image.